linda-seiter/cmsc115_2252/week2/week2_lesson.md

-## Week 2 - Functional (opaque-box) Testing
+## Week 2 - Specification-Based (opaque-box) Testing

-The primary objective of software testing is to identify and eliminate errors in the code.
+A key goal of software testing is to detect and resolve errors in the code.

-There are many software testing techniques.
-CMSC 115 introduces two common approaches:
+While numerous software testing techniques exist, CMSC 115 presents two popular approaches:

-- **Specification-Based Testing (opaque-box)** focuses on testing the functionality of a program without looking at its internal structure.
+- **Specification-Based Testing (opaque-box)** assesses a program's functionality without examining its internal structure.
-  Tests are developed based on the requirements of what the program should do and what the input domain looks like.
+  Tests are created based on the program's requirements and the characteristics of the input domain.

-- **Structure-Based Testing (clear-box)** examines a program's internal structures and logic to measure how thoroughly the program is being exercised by the tests.
+- **Structure-Based Testing (clear-box)** analyzes a program's internal structures and logic to evaluate how thoroughly the tests exercise the program.

   In week 2, we will use basic specification-based techniques to develop test cases that map program inputs to expected output.